-We choose investments for you by studying and analyzing many sources of information.
+Given these beliefs, we choose investments for you by studying and analyzing many sources of information.
 Our fundamental approach to possible investments includes analyzing financial statements, management strengths, competitive advantages, industry conditions, and markets.

 Our sources of information primarily include: